Tony-72/Cybersecurity-Portfolio/README.md

 # Hello, I'm Anthony (Tony) Hasty Jr.
 <a href="www.linkedin.com/in/anthony-hasty-jr-bb663679" /></a>

-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a proffesional Avionics/Systems Test Technican and Cybersecurity enthusiast aspiring to land my first Cybersecurity SOC Analyst job.
+I enjoy being innovative and using creative critical thinking to find, analyse, and address, constantly evolving cybersecurity threats.
+My goal is to continue advancing and expanding my skill set through diversified learning and relevant hands-on experience to better protect individual and organizations' privacy and data.

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey into computer system security and system administration has led me to develop a passion for cybersecurity, and I am very eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]